 Industry Update/National Response

-- The government allowed reopening of offices and public transport services as of 31 May, ending 66 days of lockdown measures.
+- The Government allowed reopening of offices and public transport services as of 31 May, ending 66 days of lockdown measures.
 Industries, private organisations and Government offices resumed regular operations in compliance with the health and safety guidelines.
-Learn more: Covid-19 timeline in Bangladesh

-- Garment factories have started to reopen from 26 April, initially with in limited scale.
+- Garment factories have started to reopen from 26 April.
 Factories are now operating in full scale, guided by the COVID-19 guidelines from government authorities and employers.

 - The government announced a set of stimulus packages worth $8.56 billion on 5 April 2020 to fight the impact of COVID-19 in Bangladesh.
 Of the packages, $600 million was announced earlier on 25 March 2020 for export-oriented industries.
 Affected garment factories availed funds from the $600 million deal in loans at 2% interest to pay their workers’ salaries for up to 3 months – paid into either a bank or mobile financial services account.
 The rest of the packages, carrying different rates of interest, were set to benefit other industries, service sector, SME(s), etc.